Wyko/essential_deathworlders/content/books/waters-babylon/1-tzedakah.md

 I'll send somebody down to liaison with you as soon as I can free them up.
 Oh," he paused.
 "Wait.
 How are your people with the Frontline implant?"

-"We were all given the treatment several days ago---everyone tapped to come through," Moshe told him.
+"We were all given the treatment several days ago-everyone tapped to come through," Moshe told him.
 "It wasn't a fun acclimation process, but necessary."

 "*Madre de Dios*, isn't that the truth," Ares asked rhetorically.
 "That's